 It would be a mistake to specify good quality fencing or railings, then try to save money by having it installed cheaply.
 Properly installed, fencing and railings will last for many years with little or no maintenance; poorly installed fencing and railings are likely to need ongoing maintenance that will soon cost far more than the additional cost of installation by specialists.

 9. Do you really need the same everywhere?

 The chance is there are some areas of the site that warrant fencing that provides higher security or a better aesthetic, but that does not mean it is necessary to install the same fencing everywhere.
 Considerable cost savings can be made by specifying different types of fencing for various areas, particularly for large sites or those where the threat level varies around the perimeter.

 10. Check local planning requirements

 Often planning permission will be required before erecting fencing.
 There may be restrictions relating to, typically, fence height and the use of toppings, so it is worthwhile checking the requirements before specifying the fencing and requesting quotations.

-Procter Fencing Systems is part of Procter Contracts, a division Procter Bros Ltd, which has a history dating back to the 1740s.
+Procter Contracts, a division Procter Bros Ltd, which has a history dating back to the 1740s.
 The family-owned business has been manufacturing and installing fencing, railings and gates for over 100 years.
-Procter Fencing Systems has an extensive website with a number of Guides, White Papers and a Fencing Selector that have been developed to meet the needs of architects and specifiers.
+Procter Contracts has an extensive website with a number of Guides, White Papers and a Fencing Selector that have been developed to meet the needs of architects and specifiers.
 In addition, the website contains product data, CAD drawings, a gallery, case studies and a wealth of other useful information.
-Go to product range to find out more, or contact Procter Fencing Systems to discuss specific projects by means of the Live Chat facility on the website, email [email protected] or call +44(0)800 2944177.
+Go to the product range to find out more, or contact Procter Fencing Systems to discuss specific projects by means of the Live Chat facility on the website, email [email protected] or call +44(0)800 2944177.